 - A potential employer searches online for information about you.
 They may not find anything bad, but there may not be enough good, positive things published online either to help your case.

-Even if you are just starting out, it’s good to create an easy “set and forget” alert system, so that if anything about you does come up online, you can act proactively and deal with the situation in a timely manner.
+Even if you are just starting out, it’s good to create an easy “set and forget” social media alert system, so that if any conversations about you do come up online later, you can act proactively and deal with it in a timely manner.

-We’ve written an article about a simple WordPress plugin that can help you avoid the escalation of negative reviews about your business through effective user review management.
-More information: Power Online Reviews – User Reviews Management Plugin For WordPress Users
+We’ve written an article about a simple tool for WordPress users that lets you legally and ethically manage customer feedback.
+More info: Power Online Reviews – Easy Client Reviews Management Plugin For WordPress

-Regardless of what niche or industry you operate your business in, there are always new things happening.
-New products, new services and new apps get released, events get scheduled and promoted, influential people say something controversial that gets mentioned in the news, companies publish useful research data, new videos are published containing fantastic tips or ideas, an outdated fact gets updated, something becomes the next viral phenomenon on social media, yesterday’s must-have new thing suddenly stops trending and gets replaced with the new “new” thing, services get discontinued, people retire, and so on.
+Regardless of which niche or industry you operate your business in, there are always new things happening.
+New products, new services and new apps get released, events get scheduled and announced online, influential people get mentioned in the news, companies publish useful research data, new videos are published containing fantastic tips or ideas, an outdated fact gets updated, something becomes the next viral phenomenon on YouTube, yesterday’s next big thing suddenly stops trending and gets replaced with the new “new” thing, services get discontinued, people retire, and so on.

-All of this can provide you with an endless source of new content and new content ideas (have you noticed how all news sites now incorporate a segment on what’s trending on social media?)
+All of this can provide you with an endless source of new content and new content ideas (how many news sites now incorporate a segment on what’s trending on social media?)

 Social media content is topical content.
-Posting regular content with your useful comments or insightful opinions to your site not only can help drive more traffic to your business, but your blog or website could end up becoming a “go to” destination or resource for your niche or industry.
-People may end up referring you to others on social media, and who knows … your website or brand could even end up becoming a topical, or newsworthy source of information that others will write about and mention in their content.
+Posting regular content with additional useful comments or insightful opinions to your site not only can help drive more traffic to your business, but your blog or website could end up becoming an authoritative destination or resource for your niche or industry.
+People could end up referring you to others on social media, and who knows … your website or brand could even end up becoming a topical, or newsworthy source of information that other people will write about and mention in their content.

 This is the end of Section One

-In the next section we explore social media measurement tools for WordPress users.
-To continue reading this article, click here: WordPress Social Media Tracking Resources – Part Two
+In the next section we explore social media tracking resources for WordPress.
+To continue reading this article, click here: Essential Media Tracking Tools For WordPress Users – Part 2